 Apart from ride-sharing, other TaaS business models include vehicle sharing, where companies can buy a large number of small vehicles such as scooters or bikes and distribute them all over a large city.
 Their customers then use their apps to use one of those vehicles and park it at their destination, where it is then assigned to another user.
 Another prevalent business model is Delivery-as-a-Service.
 People who own vehicles such as cars/vans/bikes can use their spare time to deliver food from restaurants or packages to earn passive income.

 Here are some of the best TaaS companies to invest in –

 Uber (NYSE: UBER)

 Uber is the biggest name in the TaaS game.
 The company was the pioneer of the TaaS sector has since become the poster child of the same and venture-capital-backed tech with a market cap of $76.4 billion.
 The company made its stock market debut in 2019 and has since hovered around its IPO price.
-Over the past 2 years, the company has had to deal with various setbacks such as paying complete employment benefits to contract workers, who constitute the bulk of their workforce, and COVID, which dealt a devastating blow to their business.
-However, the company has since been able to bounce back strong along with the economy after drastic cost-cutting measures and take some big write-downs.
+Over the past two years, the company has had to deal with various setbacks such as paying full employment benefits to contract workers, who constitute the bulk of their workforce, and COVID, which dealt a devastating blow to their business.
+However, the company has since been able to bounce back strong with the economy after drastic cost-cutting measures and take some significant write-downs.
 As of 2021, the company operates in nearly 70 countries and has facilitated more than 7 billion customer trips.
 Of late, the company has entered a partnership with Daimler (parent company of Mercedes-Benz) and Otto, a developer of autonomous vehicles, to provide autonomous vehicle services by 2025.
 Analysts believe that autonomy will be the key to the company’s profitability.